What does Rolex Ref:116710BLNR mean to you? How about Ref: 1655? Maybe 1675?

-Hopkins and Jones Ltd Pawnbrokers, based in central London, offer pawnbroking loans against all Rolex models are happy to guide you through some of the more well known Rolex monikers, their origin, and relevance.
+Hopkins and Jones, Pawnbrokers in central London, offer pawnbroking loans against all Rolex models are happy to guide you through some of the more well known Rolex monikers, their origin, and relevance.
 (If any!)
 We start aptly with what is now probably the most famous and sought after Rolex watch.
 The increasingly rare Rolex ‘Paul Newman’ Daytona.

 Paul Newman was one of the most famous and iconic individuals of the 20th Century.
 Born in 1925 Newman was a famed actor, political activist, philanthropist and Motorsports enthusiast.
 The love for motorsport was ignited after starring in the 1969 film ‘Winning’ and not long after this, Paul Newman was regularly spotted sporting a Rolex Daytona, a watch which was synonymous with motor racing and even named after the Daytona Speedway in Florida.